gro-ove/js-ext/README.md

 # js-ext

+### Disclaimer

+I'm really sorry for russian in comments, but right now I trying to implement a lot of new features, fix a lot of bugs and optimize everything, so I can't look aside to search, how one or another word is writed in English.

+After all I'll remove a lot of these comments and translate to English remaining.

 ### What this is

 This is a another preprocessor for JavaScript.
 Based on [Esprima](https://github.com/ariya/esprima) and using [UglifyJS2](https://github.com/mishoo/UglifyJS2) to compress result.